 I’m a chocolate expert, writer, consultant and Academy of Chocolate award winning chocolate maker based in London.
 My book, Chocolate, covering all aspects of the chocolate world, with an emphasis on bean-to-bar is available now in all good bookshops, published by Dorling Kindersley.

-I’m Founder and chocolate maker at Damson Chocolate, Founder & Editor of Chocablog, Founder of Bean&Bar and Co-Founder of Cocoa Runners and World Chocolate Guide.
+I’m Founder and chocolate maker at XTC Chocolate, Founder & Editor of Chocablog, Founder of Bean&Bar and Co-Founder of Cocoa Runners and World Chocolate Guide.
 I’m also a a judge at the World Chocolate Masters, Academy of Chocolate Awards and International Chocolate Awards.

 My love of chocolate started in 2006 when I started my chocolate blog Chocablog at a time when I knew little about the industry and my access to the best chocolate was limited.
 At the time, there were no other chocolate blogs and very few resources for chocolate enthusiasts, so I had to teach myself everything from scratch.
 Now with over 12 years experience writing about everything from artisan chocolatiers and bean-to-bar products to supermarket confectionery, I still find something new to learn almost every day.

 I’ve traveled the world in my search for great chocolate, visiting cocoa plantations in Grenada & Hawaii, chocolate shops around Europe and even an award winning chocolate factory inside a prison in Milan.
 I’ve helped run public and corporate chocolate tastings, spoken on stage at London’s Chocolate Show and met many of the real artisans and cocoa farmers who produce some of the best chocolate in the world.